Resampling-based multi-resolution false discovery exceedance control: Setting and notation

 \begin{assumption} There exists a partition $\gr_1,...,\gr_d$ of $\gr$ with $|\gr_1|=...=|\gr_d|$ such that with probability 1, for all $g, g'\in \gr$ and $1\leq i \leq m$, $T_i(gX)=T_i(g'X)$ if and only if $g$ and $g'$ are in the same set $\gr_j$.
 Further, with probability 1, for all $1\leq i, i' \leq m$, $T_i(gX)\neq T_{i'}(g'X)$ if $g$ and $g'$ are in different sets $\gr_j$. \end{assumption}

 The above assumption guarantees in particular that instead of using the full group $\gr$, we can use one transformation from each subset $\gr_j$: for all methods considered, this will be equivalent to using the full group $\gr$ but faster.
-Further, Assumption \ref{asscont} excludes ties between test statistics corresponding to different hypotheses (cf. Remark \ref{reasonprob1}).
-This is usually satisfied when the data are continuous.
 Let $\G\subseteq \gr$ be such that it contains exactly one element from each of $\gr_1,...,\gr_d$.
 Also, assume without loss of generality that $\G$ contains the identity map $id$.
 Whether $|\G|<|\gr|$, depends on the setting: for two-group comparisons, typically we will have $|\G|<|\gr|$, \citp[][p.815]{hemerik2018exact}.
 In case of independence testing of two continuous variables, typically all permutations give different statistics, so that we have $|\gr_1|=...=|\gr_d|=1$, i.e., $\G=\gr$.
-If using all transformations in $\G$ is computationally infeasible, we could use random transformations as in e.g. \citet{hemerik2018false}.
+If using all transformations in $\G$ is computationally infeasible, we could use random transformations as in e.g. \citt{hemerik2018false}.